Breckinridge family

 The Breckinridge family is a family of public figures from the United States.
 The family has included six members of the United States House of Representatives, two United States Senators, a cabinet member, two ambassadors, one United States Vice President, and one unsuccessful candidate for United States President.
 Breckinridges have served as college presidents, prominent ministers, soldiers, and theologians and in important positions at state and local levels.
-The family was most notable in Kentucky and most prominent during the 19th century, during nearly one third of which a member of the family served in the United States Congress.
+The family was most notable in Kentucky and most prominent during the 19th century, with it being especially prominent in the American Civil War.